diwglobal/DIWtoken/README.md

 Amount of whitelist private period and any Pre-ICO gathering of funds are not part of the smart contract.
 Distribution of tokens from private period will be prior to the start of the ICO.

 The Milestones defined in the whitepaper, will be manually added with the creation of the smart-contract of the ICO.
-This is because the tokens distributed at the private whitelist period or the Pre-ICo will be deducted by the 700Million tokens available for the Crowdsale.
+This is because the tokens distributed at the private whitelist period or the Pre-ICO will be deducted by the 700Million tokens available for the Crowdsale.
 The start price of the ICO will depend depent on the remaining tokens.

 ## Example: